patryks-arch/Krakow_apartments_analysis/README.md

-# Analiza Rynku Nieruchomości - Kraków (OLX Scraper)

-## Opis projektu
-Automatyczny system pozyskiwania i analizy danych o cenach mieszkań w Krakowie.
-Projekt obejmuje pełny proces ETL (Extract, Transform, Load): od scrapingu danych z portalu OLX, przez walidację i czyszczenie w Pythonie, po składowanie w relacyjnej bazie danych PostgreSQL i końcową wizualizację w Power BI.

-## Wykorzystane technologie
+Krakow Real Estate Market Analysis (OLX Scraper) Project Description
+An automated system for acquiring and analyzing apartment price data in Krakow.
+The project covers the full ETL (Extract, Transform, Load) pipeline: from scraping data from the OLX portal, through validation and cleaning in Python, to storage in a PostgreSQL relational database and final visualization in Power BI.

+Technologies Used
-* Python 3.x (Requests, BeautifulSoup4, Pandas, Re)
+Python 3.x (Requests, BeautifulSoup4, Pandas, Re)

-* PostgreSQL
+PostgreSQL

-* Power BI
+Power BI

-* Git
+Git

-## Architektura rozwiązania
-1. **Ekstrakcja danych**: Skrypt `scraper.py` pobiera dane z wielu podstron serwisu, omijając dynamiczne zmiany w strukturze HTML poprzez dopasowywanie wzorców tekstowych.
-2. **Przetwarzanie (Data Cleaning)**: Wykorzystanie wyrażeń regularnych (Regex) do wyodrębnienia metrażu, dzielnicy oraz czyszczenia cen z błędnych formatowań i jednostek.
-3. **Składowanie**: Dane są przesyłane do bazy PostgreSQL w celu zapewnienia spójności i możliwości dalszej analizy SQL.
-4. **Wizualizacja**: Interaktywny raport Power BI pozwalający na filtrowanie cen wg dzielnic oraz identyfikację ofert typu 'outlier' (okazje rynkowe).

-## Struktura repozytorium
-* `/scraper.py` - Kod źródłowy parsera.
-* `/schema.sql` - Definicja tabeli w bazie danych.
-* `/requirements.txt` - Lista zależności Pythona.
-* `/data_sample.csv` - Eksport przykładowych danych.
+Solution Architecture
+Data Extraction: The scraper.py script retrieves data from multiple pages, bypassing dynamic HTML structure changes by utilizing text pattern matching.

+Data Cleaning: Regular expressions (Regex) are used to extract floor area and district names, as well as to clean price strings from incorrect formatting and units.

+Data Storage: Data is exported to a PostgreSQL database to ensure data consistency and enable advanced SQL analysis.

+Visualization: An interactive Power BI report allowing for price filtering by district and identification of market outliers (investment opportunities).

+Repository Structure
+/scraper.py - Parser source code.

+/schema.sql - Database table definition.

+/requirements.txt - Python dependency list.

+/data_sample.csv - Exported sample data.